eksctl-io/eksctl/userdocs/src/usage/eks-managed-nodes.md

 This feature is only available for managed nodes.

 ## Updating managed nodegroups
 It is also possible to update specific fields of a managed nodegroup with the command `eksctl update nodegroup` without using `upgrade`.

-This new command currently only supports a few fields and is intended to be used as a way to modify the configuration of a nodegroup without triggering an entire upgrade.
+This new command currently only supports a few fields.
+It is intended to be used as a way to modify the configuration of a nodegroup without triggering an entire upgrade.

+Right now, it will only update upgrade configuration.

 The command `update nodegroup` should be used with a config file using the `--config-file` flag.
+If the config file contains fields that cannot be updated through `eksctl update nodegroup`, a log will inform you of all the fields that remained unchanged.

 ## Nodegroup Health issues
 EKS Managed Nodegroups automatically checks the configuration of your nodegroup and nodes for health issues and reports